 The SLIS strategic plan begins in the 2022-2023 academic year and runs to the end of the 2026-2027 academic year.
 The SLIS strategic goals have been aligned to the 2021-2026 College of Communication and Information Sciences (CIS) strategic priorities.
 Goals have been listed as immediate (1 year), short term (3 year), long term (5 year), or ongoing.
 The strategic plan is the result of seven-month collaborative discussions across all SLIS faculty members informed by a SWOT analysis with input from our various stakeholders: current MFA and MLIS graduate students, SLIS alumni, and the SLIS National Advisory Board.
 Inclusion, diversity, equity, and accessibility (IDEA) are embedded within all the work we do at SLIS and form the guiding principles for the strategic plan.

-The SLIS strategic plan will be regularly evaluated through the committee work of SLIS faculty and SLIS administration.
-Annual progress reviews will provide the opportunity to assess and modify specific objectives as needed.
+The SLIS strategic plan is regularly evaluated through the committee work of SLIS faculty and SLIS administration.
+Annual progress reviews are conducted during the Fall SLIS Retreat and provide the opportunity to assess and modify specific objectives as needed.
+This plan was last updated in September 2023 based upon SLIS faculty, staff, and administration discussions at the Fall 2023 SLIS Retreat.

 Cultivate High-Quality Academic Programs